streamr-dev/weather-ai-example/README.md

 This service consists of two servers designed to publish data to distinct data streams:

 1. **Weather Stream**: Contains individual weather data points.
-2. **AI Stream**: Houses weather reports, generated through the OpenAI API using a Learning Language Model (LLM).
+2. **AI Stream**: Houses weather reports, generated through the OpenAI API using a Large Language Model (LLM).
 These reports are based on averaged values derived from the data points of the weather stream.

 ## **Server Responsibilities**